 Not On View

-This is a small torso fragment of a shawabty belonging to King Anlamani.
-There are 2 remaining horizontal lines of incised text encircling the body.
+This is a face and beard fragment of a shawabty belonging to King Anlamani.
+There are chips missing from mouth, beard, and the uraeus on the figure’s headdress.

 The ancient Nubians included shawabtys in their tombs only in the Napatan Period, about 750–270 B.C.
 These funerary figurines are based on Egyptian shawabtys, but differ from them in many features of their iconography.
 For instance, the known Nubian examples are only from royal tombs.
 Also, they have unique texts, implements, poses and are known to have the largest number of shawabtys included in one tomb.
 Their function, it is assumed, was the same as that of the Egyptian shawabty, namely to magically animate in the Afterlife in order to act as a proxy for the deceased when called upon to tend to field labor or other tasks.
 This expressed purpose was sometimes written on the shawabty itself in the form of a “Shawabty Spell,” of which versions of various lengths are known.
 Shorter shawabty inscriptions could also just identify the deceased by name and, when applicable, title(s).
 However, many shawabtys carry no text at all.
 The ideal number of such figurines to include in a tomb or burial seems to have varied during different time periods.

-From Nubia (Sudan), Nuri , found in Nu.
-2 in debris in chapel but originally from Pyramid 6 (tomb of Anlamani).
-1919: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of the Sudan.
+From Nubia (Sudan), Nuri , Pyramid 6 (tomb of Anlamani), debris from room A, B and C. 1917: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of the Sudan.

 Harvard University—Boston Museum of Fine Arts Expedition